cperepelitsa/bestprimeday/README.md

 dates have anything particularly interestingly "prime" about them.

-This program finds a "better" candidate date for a Prime Day in a given year by looking for a date in 2016 which yields the largest number of primes out of substrings of the date formatted "YYYYMMDD".
+This program finds a "better" candidate date for a Prime Day in a given year by looking for a date which yields the largest number of primes out of substrings of the date formatted "YYYYMMDD".

 Requirements